A skid steer brush cutter with an open front is a great choice for clearing heavy undergrowth, saplings, dense grass, and weeds.

 A skid steer brush hog is a rotary mower attachment, and they come in all different sizes.
 A skid steer brush cutter is also a rotary mower attachment.
 And a skid steer brush mower?
 You guessed it.
 It's a rotary mower attachment.

 Here at Virnig Manufacturing, we've named our rotary mower attachments brush cutters, but it's okay if people refer to them as brush hogs or brush mowers.
-The most important thing is that they're able to get their hands on the right tool for the job and operate it safely and efficiency.
+The most important thing is that they're able to get their hands on the right tool for the job and operate it safely and efficiently.

 Operation and Maintenance